Our vision on cities

 - TrendTrendwatchers talk about ‘Yoghurt’ cities – i.e. cities with active cultures where you are constantly stimulated by live entertainment, the sounds of the city and vibes.

-- Cities are capitalising on the diversity of the retail offering: chain stores, luxury boutiques and local independent shops are all attracted to the authenticity of the city.
+- Finally, cities are capitalising on the diversity of the retail offering: (international) chain stores, luxury boutiques and local independent shops are all attracted to the authenticity of the city.
 This results in a unique shopping offer with a natural increase of passers-by in the shopping street.